Send a letter to Minister Wilkinson and Minister McKenna.

 This unique population faces serious threats to its survival, including dwindling stocks of salmon – the whales’ preferred source of food.
 Other threats include contamination, as well as physical and acoustic disturbance caused by vessel traffic.

-As of September 2017, only 76 Southern Resident killer whales remain in our waters.1
+Only 75 Southern Resident killer whales remain in our waters.1

 If we want this species to survive, we cannot afford further losses.